wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 ![Screenshot of a list of the same files in SharePoint.](../media/sharepoint-files.png)

-You can monitor what people are saying about your business by creating a flow that runs whenever someone sends a tweet with a specific hashtag.
-The flow can add details about each tweet to a Facebook post, a SQL Server database, a Microsoft Lists list, or even a Microsoft Excel file that's hosted on OneDrive for Business.
+You can monitor what people are saying about your business by creating a flow that runs whenever someone sends a tweet with a certain hashtag.
+The flow can add details about each tweet to a Facebook post, a SQL Server database, a Microsoft Lists list, or even a Microsoft Excel file that's hosted on OneDrive for Business–-whichever service works for you.

 You can create actions to connect the data you collect to Microsoft Power BI, spot trends in that data, and ask questions about it.